 Details: Dir.
 George Pollock.
 Perf.
 Margaret Rutherford, Robert Morley, Flora Robson, Stringer Davis.
 MGM, 1963.
 Based on the novel After the Funeral by Agatha Christie.

-Synopsis: Miss Marple (Rutherford) investigates the mysterious death of wealthy Mr. Enderby.
-Davis plays his usual role in the series (see Murder Ahoy above).
-In a funny scene, Davis dances the twist with Rutherford.
+Synopsis: Miss Marple (Margaret Rutherford) investigates the mysterious death of wealthy Mr. Enderby.
+Davis plays his usual role in the series as the village librarian (see Murder Ahoy! above).
+In one scene, Davis dances the twist with Rutherford.

 Role Call: Stringer Davis as Mr. Stringer, the village librarian—Information Provider/Comic Relief (male)